 First Sunday

-Beginning on 6 November there will be a time of worship in the Victoria Hall at 6.00pm on the first Sunday of the month (except for 8 January 2012).
-It will take the form of prayer, hymn-singing and readings from the Bible — with a crêche available and refreshments afterwards.
+At 6.00pm on the first Sunday of the month there is a time of worship in the Victoria Hall.
+It takes the form of prayer, hymn-singing and readings from the Bible — with a crêche available and refreshments afterwards.
 Services are organised by Resolis Free Church of Scotland.